root-fahrenheit/mac-cake/README.md

 # mac-cake

 Hello, this is my first python project, Mac Address Changer.
-I just started learning Python with Atil Samancioglu's course on the Udemy platform.
+I just started learning Python.

 In order to use the program, you need to download the getmac library;